On the correspondence principle for the Klein-Gordon and Dirac Equations: Applications

-As we can see in Eq. (\ref{eq:002}), the zeroth order result, which is $\hbar$-independent, corresponds to the classical probability distribution of a single harmonic oscillator, while the higher order terms can be interpreted as quantum corrections.
-This is the same result derived in non-relativistic quantum mechanics \cite{Bernal}.
+Following the procedure outlined in Section \ref{sec:levelReview}, we take the classical energy limit (\ref{eq:Energy limit}) to fix $n$ and deduce the classical behavior of the system; which in the present case amounts to $E_n\rightarrow mc^2+\frac{1}{2}m\omega^2x_0^2$, where $x_0$ is the amplitude of the oscillator.
+In this limit with $\omega x_0\ll c$, which means $\kappa_n\rightarrow x_0$ in (\ref{KGO-rho2}).
+The resulting limit coincides with the non-relativistic version of the system found by \cite{Bernal}.

-Note that we have not specified whether the wavefunction is for particles or antiparticles, it follows that stationary states of particles or antiparticles yield to the classical probability distribution for the limit that have been considered.
+Eq. (\ref{KGO-rho2}) shows that the leading order result of the probability distribution is $\hbar$-independent, and it corresponds to the classical distribution of a single particle in a harmonic oscillator potential, while the higher order terms can be interpreted as quantum corrections.